-For this example we will use a preset called Accordion which you can access by clicking "+ Add content" on the top-left Toolbar.
-Choose "Presets" (left tab) and open the "Structure" tab below.
+For this example, we will use a preset called Accordion which you can access by clicking "+Content" on the top-left Toolbar.
+Choose "Presets" (left tab) and open the "Accordion" tab below.
 You can Drag & Drop the preset into your main editor or double-click to paste it after the last element that has been selected.

 1. This is the trigger.
 It is basically an .ed-headline container consisting of a <h3> child-element.
 Headlines, among other elements, can be used as a link to refer to webpages. files, other elements and so on.
 You can check out the details of its structure in the Config CSS in your asset manager.
 Access the trigger's settings to the left by double-click the element or pressing [ENTER] after selecting it.